Terraform-Tutorials/terraform-module-aws-ec2/README.md

 # terraform-module-aws-ec2

-Just a case using a modules in Terraform
+Just a case using modules in Terraform to provision an EC2 instance.

 ```shell
 $ tree